 In respect of the manufacturing sector we recommend that there is a commitment to retaining and expanding the manufacturing sector by protecting existing industrial land allocations.
 The industry is going through rationalisation in terms of technological production improvements, this will lead to a reduction in required production area floor-space and increased productivity, resulting in the sharing of space and buildings for connected and supporting uses.
 The manufacturing sector will benefit from existing micro agglomeration in the container packaging and instrument manufacturing sector and population growth at 3% pa to 2021 and thereafter at just under 2% to 2031 where it stabilises.
-Integration of skills training within existing industrial park locations will further consolidate an expansion of the manufacturing sector.
+Integration of skills training within industrial park location.